Ludophilia/Ft_printf/all_testcases.md

 	* Dynamics with ' ':
 		* A '+' overrides a ' ' space if both are used.

+#### Field width

+* \* (star sign):
+	* The min field width is an optional non-zero digit string specifying a minimum field width. (e.g : %10d) If the converted value has fewer characters than the field width, it will be padded with **spaces** on the left.
+Instead of a decimal digit string one may write "*" or "*m$" (e.g.:
+	%*d or %*2$d) to specify that the field width is given in the next argument, or in the m-th argument, respectively, which must be of type int.
+	In no case does a nonexistent or small field width cause truncation of a field; if the result of a conversion is wider than the field width, the field is expanded to contain the conversion result.
+	* For d, i, u, x, and X conversions.
+And c, s, p too?
+	* Dynamics with '-':
+		* If the converted value has fewer characters than the field width, it will be padded with **spaces** on the right.
+A negative field width is taken as a '-' flag followed by a positive field width.

 #### Precision

 * . (dot sign):